emojicode/emojicode.github.io/src/guides/packageAPI.md

 The Garbage Collector will invalidate any object to which it cannot find a reference.
 It is only capable of searching the stack (where all Emojicode variables live).
-If you kept a reference to an object in a C variable, you could not be sure whether the reference is still valid after an allocation, since the allocation could have caused a Garbage Collection cycle.
-Using an invalid reference is evidently undefined behavior and can lead to very strange behavior.
-Hence you should put all object references you need later on into the stack before performing any operation that could invoke the Garbage Collector.
-You then of course need to retrieve that object reference from the stack after the operation is finished, as the reference could have been updated.
+If you kept a reference to an object in a C variable, you could not be sure whether the reference is still valid after performing a Garbage-Collector-invoking operation which obviously could have triggered a Garbage Collection cycle.
+Using an invalid reference is evidently undefined behavior and must be avoided.
+Hence you should store all object references you need later on in the stack before performing any operation that could invoke the Garbage Collector.
+You then of course need to retrieve that object references from the stack after the operation is finished, as the reference could have been updated.
 To recap:

-1. Store all object references of objects you need in the stack.
+1. Store all object references of objects you want to keep in the stack.
-2. Perform the Garbage Collector invoking operation(s).
+2. Perform the Garbage-Collector-invoking operation(s).
 3. Retrieve the probably new object references from the stack.

 >!H The Garbage Collector works in a special way: It copies all referenced,